Maine governor signs bill to ban Native American mascots

 Mills' office says California, Oregon and Wisconsin have similar restrictions, while South Dakota, New York and Michigan have called for the end of the use of mascots.

-The last Maine high school to use such a mascot, Skowhegan Area High School, voted to stop using the mascot this year.
+The last Maine high school to use such a mascot, Skowhegan Area High School, voted to stop using it this year.